-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Motorcycle Insurance Quotes in Your Area

-*The annual premiums quoted by GEICO were for a sample rider: a 45-year-old male who is married and lives in Ohio.
+*The annual premiums quoted by Geico were for a sample rider: a 45-year-old male who is married and lives in Ohio.
 The sample motorcycle was a 2016 Harley-Davidson Street Glide.